spoo-me/url-shortener/README.md

 - `API`: A free and open-sourced API for URL shortening and statistics 🛠️
 - `QR Code`: Generate a QR code for your URLs 📱
 - `Export Click Data`: Export click data as a CSV, JSON, XLSX, or XML file 📤
-- `Dark Mode`: A beautiful dark mode for your eyes 🌙
-- `Responsive Design`: Works on all devices 📱💻
+- `Open Source`: spoo.me is open-sourced and free to use 📖
 - `No Ads`: No ads, no tracking, no nonsense 🚫
-- `Open Source`: spoo.me is open-sourced and free to use 📖
-- `Free`: No hidden costs, no premium plans, no limitations 💸
+- `Absolutely Free`: No hidden costs, no premium plans, no limitations 💸
-- `No Registration`: No need to register an account to use spoo.me
+- `No Registration`: No need to register an account to use spoo.me 📝
-- `Self Hosted`: You can host spoo.me on your own server 🏠
+- `Self Hosting`: You can host spoo.me on your own server 🏠

+---

 # 📌 Endpoints